futianfan/DST/README.md

 In this project, the basic unit is substructure, which contains frequent atoms and rings.
 The vocabulary is the set of all these atoms and rings.

 - substructure
-  - basic unit in molecule tree, including rings and atoms.
+  - basic unit in molecule tree, including single rings and atoms.

 - input
   - `raw_data/zinc.tab`: all the smiles in ZINC, around 250K.